 What Is Emotionally Focused Therapy (EFT)?

-Emotionally Focused Therapy (EFT) is a well researched, short term (approximately 8 to 30 sessions), structured therapy approach for couples, families, relationships and individuals.
+Emotionally Focused Therapy (EFT) is a well-researched, structured therapy approach for couples, families, relationships and individuals.
 EFT was formulated in the early 80s by Drs.
 Sue Johnson and Les Greenberg.
-Emotionally Focused Therapy was further developed by Dr. Johnson in that she added the attachment aspects.
+Dr. Johnson went on to add the attachment aspects.
 EFT meets the standards set out by APA.
 EFT has been found to move 75% of couples from distress to recovery and approximately 90% showed significant improvements.

 The word emotion comes from the Latin word to move.
 EFT uses the power of emotion to move clients toward new and more meaningful and loving responses to each other and away from the old stuck habits.

 To uncover and change the negative, emotional connection/pattern in a relationship.

 To foster the creation of a secure and connected bond.

 1. In the first stage, the therapist helps the clients identify both the surface and deeper feelings that result in the problem.
 In looking at these feelings/emotions, the therapist helps the clients come to understand the pattern/habit/cycle that has resulted in dysfunctional responses.
 The clients are encouraged to recognize that they are not the problem but that the problem lies within the negative pattern of their relationship.
 The therapist helps the clients see how their negative emotions and behavior have resulted in feeling isolated from themselves or others.
 EFT uses the here-and-now experience of the session to access and use emotions in order to change how people feel about themselves and how they view their relationships.
 The goal is to change negative patterns into more connected, loving ones (both within oneself and in the interaction with others).

-In Stage Three, clients consolidate their new learnings and reach new solutions to old patterns with the therapist’s encouragement and support.
+3. In Stage Three, clients consolidate their new learnings and reach new solutions to old patterns with the therapist’s encouragement and support.
 We now know that with EFT, your relationship can continue to grow and bring you happiness long after therapy has stopped.

 If you would like further information on Emotionally Focused Therapy, please go the main EFT website in Ottawa, Ontario, Canada: www.iceeft.com.